cyberbotics/webots-doc/reference/lidar.md

 #### WbLidarPoint

-A point of the lidar point cloud is defined by the following structure
+A point of the lidar point cloud is defined by the following structure:

 ```c
 typedef struct {